jjvanzon/Circular-Language-Spec-Plans/current/loose-ideas.md

 `[ Preliminary documentation ]`

-*The texts below are loose ideas that might be incorporated into a project.*
+*The texts below are loose ideas that might later be used in the project.*

 Circular Language Spec,
 Writing Style